Using the Hidden Color Grading Presets in Photoshop

 The Photographic Toning presets are a set of gradients.
 And they’ve been included with Photoshop’s other gradients since CS6.
 But in Photoshop 2020, Adobe added a ton of new gradients.
 And to make room, all of the classic gradients, including the Photographic Toning presets, were moved to a hidden location.
 So in this tutorial, I show you where to find the presets in the latest versions of Photoshop and how to use them to add great looking color effects with a single click.
 I also show you how to combine the presets with Photoshop's blend modes for the best results.

 Let's get started!

 To follow along, you’ll need Photoshop 2020 or later.
 I'm using Photoshop 2022.
 Get the latest Photoshop version here.

 Step 1: Open your image

-You can follow along with your own image.
-I’ll use this image from Adobe Stock.
+Start by opening your image.
+I’ll use this image (portrait photo from Adobe Stock).

 Step 2: Open the Gradients panel